istio/istio/pilot/doc/proxy-redirection-configuration.md

 An attacker impact is minimized if envoy is compromised with non-elevated privileges.
 If we add any privileges to envoy container, it would raise lots of eyebrows.
 With privilege escalation, feature additions to envoy come under a lot of scrutiny (e.g. regex support in URLs).
 Elevated privileges should be limited to one-time initialization (via init-container) and kept out of the proxy container.

- * Special treatment for kube-system namespace (e.g. fluentd, ingress controllers, manager) TODO
+ * Special treatment for kube-system namespace (e.g. fluentd, ingress controllers) TODO

 ## Configuration for redirection inbound and outbound traffic to proxy